American Notes: Critique of society in the US

-Throughout the narrative, he notes he notes the good and bad of American society at the time, sometimes jocularly.
+Throughout the narrative, he notes the good and bad of American society at the time, sometimes jocularly.
 Then, in a conclusion, he gives a considered analysis of what he views as major flaws in US society.

 He critiques slavery.
 Apart from its corruption of both whites and blacks in slave states, he writes, the free states are complicit in the system as well in their ignorance.
 He is also horrified by the physical violence vented on both male and female slaves.

 Next, he places violence, writing that the American ideal of liberty seems to include the freedom to violence any other American.

 Third, he cites what he calls universal distrust, the extreme individualism that leads people to suspect others and to seek advantage over them.
 With a few exceptions, the scandal-seeking press contributes by undermining private life and destroying confidence in public life, he writes.
 Allied to this is the overriding commercialism, with the urge to pull off a smart deal and the idolisation of successful businessmen.
 In this capitalist country, he finds most people far too serious and puritanical, lacking humour and a wider perspective.

-Additionally, he in many places he finds standards of personal cleanliness and public health still very primitive and is particularly disgusted by the almost universal habit of spitting.
+Additionally, in many places he finds standards of personal cleanliness and public health still very primitive and is particularly disgusted by the almost universal habit of spitting.